auremoser/mozsci/log/worklog.md

 TO DOS

 * print postcards for DDDay
+* invite steph to fellows' interviews for next week

 * make workshop for Hana's Hive work - non-map examples
 - get bracket